-The Highway Code does not provide all the information you need to guarantee safety in all situations.
-Actually, it simply states that tyres of the same type must be fitted on each axle of a car.
+Laws does not always provide all the information you need to guarantee safety in all situations.
+Actually, sometimes, they simply state that tyres of the same type must be fitted on each axle of a car.
 In practice, this means that you are free to fit two winter tyres on the drive wheels and two summer tyres on the other axle.
 This solution may perhaps save money but is not recommended and very dangerous, because in this way the vehicle is highly imbalanced and the chances of losing control on bends and when braking are very high.

 Experience always makes the difference

 If the equipment is right, you can drive safely even on snow.
 This is proven by Scandinavian motorists for whom this is a common condition.
 In Italy, on the other hand, we often lack experience with this kind of situation and the effects are very varied.
 Some opt to proceed at a walking pace while others overrate their skills because they are at the wheel of an all-wheel drive vehicle (perhaps equipped with summer tyres, relying exclusively on the 4WD).

 Actually, care and caution are the foundation of safe driving in cities and mountains alike.
 The technique is comparable to that to be used in case of rain.

 Braking is more important than starting off

 If you are thinking that being able to start off and maintaining traction are the only difficulties to overcome on a snow-covered road, think again.
 The greatest dangers are not uphill – in the worst-case scenario you simply will not climb up – but downhill because braking on a hairpin bend can become critical.

 The electronic control devices may not always be able to provide real help.
 Tackling a mountain road downhill as you would on dry tarmac, just because you have four winter tyres, is wrong.

 If you are too fast, the ABS does its duty by preventing the wheels from locking but this will considerably extend the stopping distances.